pcoch/shopify-credit-checkout/README.md

 # More features to add

 Error Handling & Validation:
 What happens if the VIP product is out of stock?
-2. What if a customer tries to add multiple VIP products?
-3. Should we validate that the customer has enough credits before allowing the toggle?
+What if a customer tries to add multiple VIP products?
+Should we validate that the customer has enough credits before allowing the toggle?
 Error handling for failed API calls or cart updates

 User Experience:
-Add loading states for API calls and cart updates Feedback messages when credits are applied/removed Disable the "Add" button if customer doesn't have enough credits Confirmation dialog before using credits
+Feedback messages when credits are applied/removed Disable the "Add" button if customer doesn't have enough credits Confirmation dialog before using credits